R1tschY/docker-sailfishos-sdk/README.md

 still use it in your daily developement workflow by invoking the tools and the deployment steps manually.

-This repository contains one script, `build.sh`, that will

-1. Download 2.2.0.29 version of the SDK
-2. Create a base image from it
-3. Download 2.2.0.29 `armv7hl` and `i486` rootfs and install them

-As a result, you will get an image that will be ready to use to build for both phones, tablet and the emulator.

-This script tags two images

-- `sailfishos-platform-sdk-base` contains the SDK, without any installed target
+- `sailfishos-platform-sdk-base` contains the SDK, without any installed target or tooling
 - `sailfishos-platform-sdk` contains the SDK and installed targets for `armv7hl` and `i486`
+  - tags exist for images with only `armv7hl` or `i486` target

 ## Build